ducarme/springable/docs/getting_started.md

 It is supported on **Python 3.10 and above**.

 ??? tip "Install `springable` a virtual environment (easy & recommended)"
     It is recommended to install `springable` in a virtual environment.
-Create a folder and use the terminal to navigate to that folder and enter
+Create a folder, use the terminal to navigate to that folder and enter
     === "Windows"
         ``` console
         python -m venv venv
         ```
+        to create the virtual environment.
+A folder named `venv` is automatically created in your folder.
+To activate the virtual environment, run

         ``` console
         venv\Scripts\activate
         ```
+        in the terminal.
+From now on, every installation only lives in the virtual environment.
+Install `springable` by entering
         ``` console
         pip install springable
         ```
+        in the terminal.
     === "Macbook/Apple"
         ``` console
         python3 -m venv venv
         ```
+        to create the virtual environment.
+A folder named `venv` is automatically created in your folder.
+To activate the virtual environment, run
         ``` console
         source venv/bin/activate
         ```
+        in the terminal.
+From now on, every installation only lives in the virtual environment.
+Install `springable` by entering
         ``` console
         pip install springable
         ```
+        in the terminal.

     A [virtual environment](https://www.w3schools.com/python/python_virtualenv.asp) is like a mini Python setup just for one project.
 It keeps its own copy of Python and its own folder for packages.
 This way:

     * you can install packages without touching the global Python installation;
     * different projects can use different versions of the same package without conflicts;
-    * when you’re done, you can just delete the environment and it won’t affect anything else on your computer.
+    * when you’re done, you can just deactivate the environment by entering
+    ``` console
+    deactivate
+    ```
+    in the terminal.
+You can re-activate it later as shown above (no need to re-create it of course).

 ??? failure "Error message: 'Could not find a version that satisfies the requirement springable'?"
     If you see a message similar to